Comment on the WBDG

 Overview

 Within the federal sector, alone, it is estimated that expenditures for water and sewer run between $0.5 billion and $1 billion annually.
 Reducing water consumption and protecting water quality are key objectives of sustainable design.
 One critical issue of water consumption is that in many areas of the country, the demands on the supplying aquifer exceed its ability to replenish itself.
-To the maximum extent feasible, facilities should increase their dependence on water that is collected, used, purified, and reused on-site.
+To the maximum extent feasible, facilities should decrease their need for water by increasing efficiency.
+Once efficiency has been optimized, facilities should maximize the use of water that is collected, used, purified, and reused on-site.
+Though the collect and treat strategy will do little to reduce total water volume used on-site, it will minimize treatment and transport losses as well as reduce the overall energy required for processing and conveyance.

-The protection and conservation of water must be considered throughout the life of the building, and facility owners and developers must seek to:
+The protection and conservation of water must be considered throughout the life of the building.
+Facility owners and developers must seek to:

-• Use water efficiently through low or ultra-low flow fixtures, elimination of leaks, water conserving cooling towers, and other actions;
+• Use water efficiently through high efficiency fixtures, elimination of leaks, water conserving cooling towers, and other actions.

-• Apply the FEMP Best Management Practices for Water Conservation.
+• Apply the FEMP Best Management Practices for Water Efficiency.

-• Follow Energy Independence and Security Act (EISA 2007) Hydrology requirements to maintain or restore predevelopment hydrology of the property with regard to the temperature, rate, volume and duration of flow.
+• Follow EPA Technical Guidance on Implementing the Storm Water Runoff Requirements for Federal Projects under Section 438 of the Energy Independence and Security Act hydrology requirements to maintain or restore predevelopment hydrology of the property with regard to the temperature, rate, volume, and duration of flow.

 Water conservation must also be a key consideration in the reuse or renovation of an existing building.